 After war was declared in France against the Third Reich, he rejoined active duty.
 In 1940 he was stationed in Dunkirk and was successfully evacuated to England.
 He soon travelled back to France to rejoin the front, and was there captured by German forces and sent to Oflag IV (short for Offizier-Lager, one of many camps for officer POWs) in Dresden.

 Following the end of hostilities, Druène joined the effort to investigate and restitute works of art and other cultural objects looted from France by the Nazis.
 As Chief of the Historical Section in the French Army Ministry, he was well-placed to succeed Monuments Man Col. Michel François as Chief of the Commission de Récupération artistique (French Commission for Art Recovery) for Baden-Baden.

-Druène was the author of many books and scholarly articles on French military history, including French Berlin through Eight Centuries (1949) and Napoleon and His Opponents (1965).
+Druène retired from active duty in 1949, and soon became the administrator of the French Army Museum.
+He was also the author of many books and scholarly articles on French military history, including The French in Berlin through Eight Centuries (1949) and Napoleon and His Opponents (1965).

 He died in his hometown of Luz-Saint-Sauveur, France in 1991.

 The Foundation is very interested in learning more about Druène’s life, as well as his military service as a Monuments Man.
 If you have any information, please contact email@example.com.